 Watch the video to learn more about no-crow collar

-This sound is often heard whenever the hens are in a free-range mode.
+This sound is often heard whenever the hens are in free-range mode.
 It is like a low murmuring sound that makes you feel calm and peaceful.
-The sound means that it is giving a hint to all the chickens in the flock that they are all doing well.
+The sound hints to all the chickens in the flock that they are all doing well.

 One of the most common noises a chicken can make.
 However, you have to make sure that the alarm call is the one that will not make you rush into the coop.
 If the sound is persistent, loud, and sharp simultaneously, then something wrong is going on.
-This alarm call is a cry for help simply because there is a presence of a predator.
+This alarm call is a cry for help simply because a predator is present.

-Broody hens tend to make broody growls because it is not in the mood to leave its nest.
+Broody hens tend to make broody growls because it’s not in the mood to leave their nest.
+They will stop these noises once their broodiness subside.

 The egg song is frequently heard when multiple chickens compete with whoever gets into the nesting boxes to brood or help hatch the chicken.
 It is a persistent and loud noise that only halts whenever it reaches its destination.